1e0ng/firstwiki/README.md

 First Wiki
 ==========

 This is a wiki in Python.
-I write this because I didn't find a beautiful wiki.
+I write this because I don't find a beautiful wiki.

-`First Wiki` is based on [shire](https://github.com/liangsun/shire) framework, which means it uses Tornado Web Server, MongoDB, Bootstrap for front-end.
+`First Wiki` is based on [shire](https://github.com/liangsun/shire) framework, which means it uses Tornado Web Server + MongoDB for back-end and Bootstrap for front-end.

 ## Getting Started